Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 The reason for this is that professionals are held to a higher standard and have a responsibility to uphold the public’s safety.
 Therefore, the California Legislature doesn’t allow professionals to limit their personal liability for their mistakes.

-This begs the question, “Which California professionals can and cannot form an LLC?
+This begs the question, “Which California professionals can and cannot form an LLC?”

 But what about the 150+ additional licensed professionals in California?

-We wish there was a simple list that we could provide you.
-Unfortunately, things get a little complicated.
-We’ll explain the details below, but our recommendation is to speak with an attorney to determine your professional requirements and restrictions in California.
+We’ll explain the details below, but our recommendation is to speak with a business attorney to determine your professional requirements and restrictions in California.

 The evolution of California laws for licensed professionals